Metal to Wigner-Mott insulator transition in two-leg ladders: Discussion

 \acknowledgements We thank Debanjan Chowdhury for stimulating discussions, and for a previous collaboration on related topics.
 SM was supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1745302.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-TS was supported by US Department of Energy grant DE- SC0008739, and partially through a Simons Investigator Award from the Simons Foundation.
-This work was also partly supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, TS).
+T.S. was supported by US Department of Energy Grant No. DE- SC0008739, and partially through a Simons Investigator Award from the Simons Foundation.
+This work was also partly supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (Grant No. 651446, T.S.).